KarlaLG91/mk-cn.MOPS/analysis/001b-mk-cnMOPS_singlesample/README.md

-# 001a-mk-cnMOPS_multisample - Pipeline for CNV detection in targeted exome NGS data for multiple samples simultaneously.
+# 001b-mk-cnMOPS_singlesample - Pipeline for CNV detection in targeted exome NGS data for single samples.

 ### Abbreviations